-This means a product that doesn’t contain the ingredients lanolin, which is the fat that is taken from a sheep’s wool.
+This means a product that doesn’t contain the ingredients lanolin, which is the fat taken from a sheep’s wool.

-Here at the NC we feel that that there are far more superior ingredients that can be used within a formula that has not been exposed to sheep dip.
+Here at the NC, we feel that far more superior ingredients can be used within a formula that has not been exposed to sheep dip.

-Their tiny size enables them to easily penetrate the skins living cells, they work like minuscule delivery parcels, releasing their active ingredients into the skin.
+Their tiny size enables them to penetrate the skins’ living cells; they work like minuscule delivery parcels, releasing their active ingredients into the skin.